vindard/python-package-explorer/README.md

 # Package Explorer
 A small tool I built to explore through the various methods in a python package from the terminal.
-The tool currently works only for unpacking methods that sit within a library directory inside the package (methods that are 2 levels away). e.g. methods within the `timeit` library
+The tool currently works only for unpacking methods that sit within a library directory inside the package (methods that are 2 levels away). e.g. methods within the `timeit` library.

+The tool currently supports both **plain-text** and **regex** params for conducting queries.

 ---